-The workout programs take the damaged tissue into account and seek to stimulate an optimal healing process.
-Therefore, the programs begin with exercises that focus on improving the patient's mobility, followed by balance and stability exercises.
-The difficulty level gradually increases every time the patient's feedback shows that he or she is ready for a more difficult exercise.
+The workout programs pay careful consideration to the damaged tissue and seek to stimulate an optimal healing process.
+The programs always begin with exercises that focus on improving the patient's mobility, followed by balance and stability exercises.
+The difficulty of the exercises gradually increases every time the patient's feedback shows that he or she is ready for a more difficult exercise.

-The final step in the workout programs is for the patient to do those strength exercises that ultimately enable him or her to return to work, sport, and other hobbies at a normal level.
+The final step in the workout programs is for the patient to perform strength exercises that ultimately enable him or her to return to work, sports, and other activities at a normal level.

-MOBILEXERCISES aim at maintaining as much mobility as possible in the first stages of the rehabilitation process.
+Mobility exercises aim at maintaining as much mobility as possible in the first stages of the rehabilitation process.
 In addition, they are used to make the tissue more flexible and prepare it for subsequent training.
-It is similar to lubricating a bicycle chain, so it does not slip over if a joint is rigid.
+It is similar to lubricating a bicycle chain, so it does not slip over if a joint is too rigid.

-STRENGTHENING EXERCISES raise the strength of the tissue, however, without proper movement and stability, it is not possible to perform the exercises correctly.
-If patients do not proceed with caution by holding back with strength exercises until the end of their rehabilitation, they will be at risk of getting other injuries.
-Having an injury is the greatest risk factor that can lead to a new injury.
+Strengthening exercises raise the strength of the tissue.
+However, without proper movement and stability in place, it is not possible to perform the exercises correctly.
+If patients do not proceed with caution and wait to perform strength exercises until the end of their rehabilitation, they will be at risk of sustaining other injuries.
+Having an injury is the greatest risk factor leading to new injuries.

-STRETCHES retain the movement, remove the tension from the tissue and stimulate the healing process!
+Stretches retain the movement and remove the tension from the tissue and stimulate the healing process.